liuyangc3/note-book/mysql/replication/gtid skip transaction.md

 ```
 works fine

-also, you can to this by a MySQL utils [mysqlslavetrx](https://dev.mysql.com/doc/mysql-utilities/1.6/en/mysqlslavetrx.html)
+also, you can do this by using a MySQL utils [mysqlslavetrx](https://dev.mysql.com/doc/mysql-utilities/1.6/en/mysqlslavetrx.html)

 see also [gtids-concepts](https://dev.mysql.com/doc/refman/5.6/en/replication-gtids-concepts.html)